Last reviewed on 26th September 2023 by Martin Alexander (Mortgage Advisor)

-Being self-employed certainly has its benefits, however in terms of getting a mortgage, it can make things slightly difficult.
+Being self-employed certainly has its benefits but in terms of getting a mortgage, it can make things slightly difficult.
 The good news is that some lenders have developed a more relaxed approach in lending to the self-employed.
 This is especially true where buy-to-let mortgages are concerned.

 There are around 4.24 million self-employed workers living in the UK and as a result, there are many lenders that consider self-employed applicants.
 For this reason, self-employed buy to let mortgages aren’t as difficult as applicants seem to think.
 A structured approach to your mortgage can even secure great mortgage rates.

 As lenders have varied criteria, some may request a minimum income or three years accounts.
 On the other hand, there are lenders that will approve mortgages with: